An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Appendix

-{\bf Proof of Theorem \ref{omega:lemma}}\\ The proof is the same as that of Theorem 3.1 in Jiang (2012) except two key differences.
-The first one is Jiang (2012) considered data that are from different groups but share the similar structure. $\bm \Sigma^{(j)}$ were used to indicate the covariance matrix for the $j$th group, $j = 1, 2, \ldots, J$.
-Hence, the proof of Theorem \ref{omega:lemma} is a special case with the number of data group $J = 1$.
-The second difference between Theorem 3.1 in Jiang (2012) and our Theorem \ref{omega:lemma} is the penalty term.
-Jiang (2012) had two penalties $\lambda$ and $\beta$ satisfying $\lambda + \beta = O(log(p) / n)$.
+{\bf Proof of Lemma \ref{omega:lemma}}\\ The proof is the same as that of Theorem 3.1 in Jiang (2012) \cite{Jiang} except two key differences.
+The first one is Jiang (2012) \cite{Jiang} considered data that are from different groups but share the similar structure. $\bm \Sigma^{(j)}$ was used to indicate the covariance matrix for the $j$th group, $j = 1, 2, \ldots, J$.
+Hence, the proof of Lemma \ref{omega:lemma} is a special case with the number of data group $J = 1$.
+The second difference between Theorem 3.1 in \cite{Jiang} and our Lemma \ref{omega:lemma} is the penalty term.
+Jiang (2012) \cite{Jiang} had two penalties $\lambda$ and $\beta$ satisfying $\lambda + \beta = O(log(p) / n)$.
 While in our proposed method, such assumption on the penalty terms is replaced with $\sum_{j=1}^p \lambda_{\pi(j)} = O(\log(p) / n)$.
-Hence, we omit the deatailed proof here. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$\Box$ \\
+Hence, we omit the detailed proof here. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$\Box$ \\

 {\bf Proof of Theorem \ref{omega:theory}}\\ Let $\bm \Delta_{T} = \tilde{\bm T}_{\delta} - \bm T_{0}$ and $\bm \Delta_{D} = \tilde{\bm D} - \bm D_{0}$, then $\| \tilde{\bm \Omega}_{\delta} - \bm \Omega_{0} \|_{F}^2$ can be decomposed as follows,